-Kids of all ages will love these yarn art projects.
+Kids of all ages will love these yarn wrapping projects.
 Younger children can make colourful twigs and sticks while tweens and teens will enjoy making their vibrant yarn art on a paper plate.

-Older kids and even grown-ups will really enjoy this craft.
+Older kids and even grown-ups will really enjoy this craft (see our more detailed yarn art projects here).
 I found the process to be quite relaxing and therapeutic.
 This would be a great activity for a bunch of crafty kids at a birthday party or an art camp.
 I can totally picture myseld as a kid, sprawled under a tree on a summer day, making these with my crafty friends.

 If your child is too young for the paper plate version of our yarn art, they might enjoy wrapping twigs or sticks.
 That can also be a lot of fun, and a great way to develop co-ordination and fine-motor skills.
 The results can be very pretty!